Mel King: Early years

 King's mother, Ursula, was born in Guyana, and his father, Watts King, in Barbados.
 His parents met and married in Nova Scotia and immigrated to Boston in the early 1920s.
 Born in the South End neighborhood, King was one of eleven children, only nine of whom survived past infancy.
 He graduated from Boston Technical High School in 1946 and then from Claflin College in Orangeburg, South Carolina in 1950 with a Bachelor of Science degree in mathematics.
+While at Claflin, he was initiated into Alpha Phi Alpha fraternity.
 In 1951, he received a Master of Arts degree in education from Boston State College, and then taught math, first at Boston Trade High School and at his alma mater, Boston Technical High School.

 In 1953, King left the classroom to work with at-risk students, becoming Director of Boy's Work at Lincoln House, a settlement house in the South End.
 He continued doing community work, focusing on street-corner gangs as Youth Director at the United South End Settlements (USES).
 King also worked as a community activist, as well as an urban renewal and anti-poverty organizer.
 He was fired by USES when he promoted neighborhood control over government control, but was later rehired after community protests over his firing and was given the job of community organizer.
 King then founded the Community Assembly for a United South End (C.A.U.S.E.) to give tenants and community residents a voice.